MicrosoftDocs/power-automate-docs/articles/process-advisor-analyze.md

 Some key things to do here are to view the status of the recordings and analyze your process.
 The **Analyze** option in the menu gets you started.
 The analyze feature adds a selected recording into the process map and associated analytics.
 If a recording's status isn't *analyzed*, it won't be part of the analytics reports.

-- After the process is analyzed, the process map and related analytics are available when you select **Analytics** in the menu.
+- After the task is analyzed, the process map and related analytics are available when you select **Analytics** in the menu.

 - The process status on the **Details** pane shows the status of the analysis and whether the process has been analyzed before.